electricimp/SpiFlashLogger/README.md

 ### erase()

 Erasing all memory allocated to the SPIFlash logger.
-See *readSync* for example usage.
+See *readSync* for sample usage.

-### getPosition(sector, offset)
+### getPosition()

 The *getPosition* method returns the current sector and offset pointers (i.e. where the SPIFlashLogger will perform the next read).
 This information can be used along with the *setPosition* method to optimize SPIFlash memory usage between deepsleeps.

+*See setPosition for sample usage.*

+### setPosition(sector, offset)

+The setPosition method sets the current sector and offset pointers for the SPIFlashLogger.
+Setting the sector and offset pointers can help optimize SPIFlash memory usage between deepsleeps, as it allows the SPIFlashLogger to be precise to 1 byte, rather 256 bytes (the size of a chunk).

 ```squirrel
 // Create the logger object